-- When the squash is cool enough to work with, transfer it to a bowl and use a fork to mash it until more or less smooth.
-You should have about 1 cup of squash.
+- When the squash is cool enough to handle, transfer it to a bowl and use a fork to mash it until more or less smooth.
+You should have about 1 cup of mashed squash.

 - Add the onion and saute until translucent, about three minutes.